Skip to main content

 --out report.html

-By default, the output file is written to the same directory as the JSONL file with the name apinizer-worker-report-<ENV>-YYYYMMDD.html.
+The output file is written by default with the name apinizer-worker-report-<ENV>-YYYYMMDD.html to the same directory as the JSONL file.

 The generated HTML file is a single-page interactive dashboard.
-The top section displays the environment label, report summary, and anomaly badges; the content is split into six tabs.
-Apinizer Worker JVM Report — Overview Tab
+The environment label, report summary, and anomaly badges are at the top; the content is divided into six tabs.
+Apinizer Worker Diagnostics Report — Overview Tab

 Tabs

-• Overview — Summary cards for key metrics such as Heap %, Heap Max, thread count, response time, active connections, GC Young rate, GC Old, and deadlocks; below them, time series charts (Heap %, response time, thread count, active connections) comparing all pods on the same graph.
-This is the tab selected when the page first opens.
+• Overview — Summary cards of key metrics such as Heap %, Heap Max, thread count, response time, active connections, GC Young rate, GC Old, and deadlocks; below, time series charts comparing all pods on the same chart (Heap %, response time, thread count, active connections).
+It is the tab selected when the page opens.

-• Memory — Charts for heap usage (MB and %) along with non-heap / metaspace charts.
-Ideal for seeing how heap usage changes over time; in a stable environment, the heap forms a sawtooth pattern, whereas a pod experiencing a memory leak shows a continuously upward-sloping curve.
+• Memory — Heap usage (MB and %) and non-heap / metaspace charts.
+Ideal for seeing how heap usage changes over time; in a stable environment, the heap forms a sawtooth pattern, while a pod experiencing a memory leak shows a constantly upward trend.

 Memory Tab — Heap Usage (MB), Heap %, and Non-Heap/Metaspace charts